-Prior to the NETCARE field campaigns, the existing un-extrapolated DMS climatology, averaged over the most productive time of the year (months of July and August), clearly demonstrated the scarcity of surface ocean DMS measurements in the Arctic (Lana et al. 2011).
-The updated Lana DMS climatology and its precursor (Kettle et al. 1999) have long represented useful tools for oceanic model validation (e.g. Le Clainche et al. 2010; Tesdal et al. 2016; Kim et al. 2018) and lack of data over the Canadian Polar Shelf and the Baffin Bay area challenged the representativeness of the standard (extrapolated) version of this climatology for these specific regions (Fig. 5c).
+The un-extrapolated version of the Lana et al. (2011) DMS climatology averaged for the months of July and August clearly demonstrates the scarcity of surface ocean DMS measurements in the Arctic during the most productive time of the year prior to the NETCARE field campaigns (Fig. 5a).
+Lack of data over the Canadian Polar Shelf and the Baffin Bay area challenged the representativeness of the standard (extrapolated) version of this climatology for these specific regions (Fig. 5c).
 Observations gathered through NETCARE field campaigns (Fig. 5b) significantly enhanced coverage in these regions.
 As part of NETCARE, a new process-based sea ice-ocean biogeochemical model representing ecosystems in both the sea ice and water column of the marine Arctic was developed.
 The model was initially developed in a one-dimensional (1-D) configuration (Mortenson et al., 2017).
 Subsequently, sulfur and inorganic carbon cycling were developed and implemented into the model (Hayashida et al., 2017; Mortenson et al., 2018).
-The simulated Arctic sea ice ecosystem and sulfur cycle were next incorporated into a three-dimensional (3-D) regional configuration (Hayashida, 2018; Hayashida et al., 2018).
+The simulated Arctic sea ice ecosystem and sulfur cycle were next incorporated into a three-dimensional (3-D) regional configuration (Hayashida et al., 2018a, 2018b).
 This model advances previous Arctic-focused DMS model studies (Elliott et al., 2012; Jodwalis et al., 2000) in that many of the parameters concerning the DMS production are derived from recent field observations in the Arctic, enabling quantification of the relative contributions of ice algae and phytoplankton to DMS production and emissions.
 The 1-D simulations indicated a notable contribution of ice algae: an 18 % enhancement of DMS concentrations under the ice and a 20-26 % enhancement of sea-air DMS fluxes during the melt period for Resolute Passage (Hayashida et al., 2017).
 Also in the vicinity of ice margins, simulated spikes in sea-air fluxes of DMS originating from bottom and under-ice production by algae were comparable to some of the local maxima in the summertime flux estimated for ice-free waters in the Arctic.

-The data obtained during the two NETCARE ship campaigns, together with data previously available in the PMEL sea surface database (https://saga.pmel.noaa.gov/dms/), were used to develop a new satellite-based model allowing the estimation of DMS at the global and regional scales (Galí et al., 2018).
+The data obtained during the two NETCARE ship campaigns, together with data previously available in the PMEL sea surface database (https://saga.pmel.noaa.gov/dms/), were used to develop a new satellite-based model allowing the estimation of DMS at the global and regional scales (Galí et al., 2018b).
 As can be seen in Fig. 5d, the satellite-based model provides a DMS map with an unprecedented spatial resolution (8 days, 28 × 28 km pixels).
 The DMS climatology based on the 3-D process-based model simulation shows a range similar to the Lana et al. (2011) climatology, but higher spatial variability, in line with the satellite-based climatology (Fig. 5e).
-Together with the remote sensing approach, the numerical model is being used to help interpret the new NETCARE DMS dataset, as well as to investigate longer-term and larger-scale variability, such as impacts of sea ice reduction on DMS production (Hayashida, 2018).
+Together with the remote sensing approach, the numerical model is being used to help interpret the new NETCARE DMS dataset, as well as to investigate longer-term and larger-scale variability, such as impacts of sea ice reduction on DMS production (Hayashida et al., 2018b).

 Under future global warming conditions, sea ice extent is expected to decline significantly, affecting the temporal and spatial evolution of ice algae and under-ice and open-water phytoplankton blooms.
 This may lead to changes in oceanic DMS emissions, although the sign and magnitude of the change is highly uncertain.
-Using the satellite approach mentioned above, Galí et al. (2019) showed that DMS emission has increased at a rate of about 30 % per decade during the last two decades, accompanied by large interannual changes linked to variable ice retreat patterns.
+Using the satellite approach mentioned above, Galí et al. (2018a) showed that DMS emission has increased at a rate of about 30 % per decade during the last two decades, accompanied by large interannual changes linked to variable ice retreat patterns.
 They also estimated a 2- to 3-fold increase in DMS emission in response to complete sea ice loss in summer.